StephenTaylor-Kx/kxmkdocs/README.md

 It uses the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme, and font files from [Swiss Typefaces](https://swisstypefaces.com), licensed for use only on kx.com.

+The `run.sh` and `build.sh` scripts use MkDocs within a Docker container.

 Requirements
 ------------